Lord of the Mics: Lord of the Mics VII

 Prior to the release of LOTM VII, a special '10 Years of Lord of the Mics' event was held.
 Jaykae and Kozzie, Mez and Trappy, Lady Lykez and Sox, and Row D and XP all clashed at the 10th anniversary as well as on the LOTM VII DVD.
 The event also saw a producer clash between Splurge Boys and Heavytrackerz, and a DJ clash between Dub Plate Mex and Big Mikee.

 The 'Lord of the Mics' compilation album released alongside the clashes charted in the Top 10 of the UK Compilation Chart.

 Lord of the Mics VIII

 LOTM VIII was released in 2019.
-It featured nine clashes with a total of 18 MC's:
+It featured nine clashes with a total of 18 MCs: